dziedzorm-ops/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6. A script that creates local variable
 7. A script that create global variable
 8. A scripts that prints result of addition ...
+9. A script that prints the result of POWER divided by DIVIDE